bbellify/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+- `.map` - an array method that iterates over an array performing a given callback function to each item in the array, returning a new array.
+This is useful for when you want to do something to each item in a given array.
+For example, taking a list of users in a database that contains a lot of additional information for each user and returning an array of objects containing just the username and ID#.

+- `.reduce` - an array method that reduces an array to a single value based on logic given in the callback function, returning the single value.
+This is useful for when you want to create a single data point out of a list of properties.
+For example, you could take an array of house objects that included a square footage property and return the average square footage of the houses in the list.

+-`.filter` - an array method that iterates over an array performing a given callback function to find instances in an array that match desired logic, returning a new array.
+This is useful when you want to find only objects in an array that meet desired specification.
+For example, you could take an array of users in a database and return a new array of the users who had been members for x number of years.

 2. Explain the difference between a callback and a higher order function.

+A higher order function is a function that takes another function as one of its arguments.
+Some examples of this include the array methods discussed above.
+A callback function is a function fed into another function as an argument.
+For example, all of the array methods described above take a callback function.

 3. Explain what a closure is.

+A closure is when an inner or nested function reaches into an outer function to access values defined outside the inner function.

 4. Describe the four principles of the 'this' keyword.

+    1. Global binding - when in the global scope, `this` is bound to the window/console object.
+    2. Implicit binding - when invoking a function with a preceding dot, the object left of the dot is the `this`.
+    3. New binding - whenever a constructor function is used, `this` refers to the specific new instance of the object created by the constructor function.
+    4. Explicit binding - whenever a `.call`, `.apply`, or `.bind` method is invoked, `this` is explicitly defined

 5. Why do we need super() in an extended class?

+When using a class constructor to make an extended class, `super()` effectively replaces having to explicitly bind `this` with a `.call` on a parent class.
+Nothing different is happening under the hood, but it reduces necessary lines of code and is a cleaner syntax.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.